TOAST-DOCS/Storage-Object-Storage/zh/console-guide.md

 > [Caution]
 > If the archive container is deleted before the original container, an error occurs when updating or deleting objects in the original container.
 If the archive container has already been deleted, you can solve the issue by creating a new archive container or disabling the original container's version control policy.
-> If you specify an encryption container as the replication target container and then delete the symmetric key from Secure Key Manager, the encryption container fails to be replicated.
+> If you specify an encryption container as the archive container and then delete the symetric key from Secure Key Manager, the object of the original container fails to be uploaded and deleted.

 #### Object Lock